array-eu/embedded_compliance_presentation/PITCHME.md

 ### Legal Context

-- proprietary/custom packages ("own packages") and dependencies of own packages deserve a more in depth analysis than "mere-aggregation" packages
+- proprietary/custom packages ("own packages") and dependencies of own packages deserve a more in depth analysis than "mere-aggregation" (in the GPL sense) packages
 - conflicts with OSS (Copyleft) licenses are more likely to happen with proprietary/custom packages (no public scrutiny)

 ---

+## OSS Compliance tools: FOSSology

+- FOSSology<sup style="font-size: 0.6em;">@fa[trademark]</sup>  is a powerful tool, but many processes must be run manually, file-by-file, package-by-package
+- luckily, there are some CLI tools

+---

 ### How it works, in practice (1)

-- Snapshot of Yocto build dir, copied to a dedicated FOSSology machine (with Deptree)
+- Snapshot of Yocto build dir, copied to a dedicated FOSSology machine
 - Automatic [BAT](http://www.binaryanalysis.org/) scan
 - Automatic detection of dynamic deps for each binary file
 - Automatic detection of each binary file's package